-The Rudin Center for Transportation Policy and Management at NYU's Wagner school explores current and emerging challenges in transportation and infrastructure.
-The Center draws upon faculty and graduate students from NYU to conduct research on issues such as cities and mobility, the role of communications in mobility, the neuroscience of walking, and aviation and economic development.
+The Rudin Center for Transportation Policy and Management at NYU's Wagner school explores challenges in transportation and infrastructure.
+The Center draws upon faculty and graduate students to conduct research on cities and mobility, information technology in transportation and access to mass transit.

-The Rudin Center was named in recognition of a gift from civic leader Lewis Rudin and receives support from leading firms in transportation, finance, and communications.
-The director of the Center is Mitchell L. Moss, Henry Hart Rice Professor of Urban Policy and Planning.
+The Rudin Center was named in recognition of a gift from Lewis Rudin and receives support from leading firms in transportation, finance, and communications.

 Politico New York features the NYU Rudin Center for Transportation's study of potential gridlock during the Pope's visit in September, 2015.